guilhemmarchand/TA-barracuda-NGX/README.md

 See:
 https://community.barracudanetworks.com/forum/index.php?/topic/27286-syslog-message-format/

-Barracuda data will ingested as syslog data, the strongly recommended approach is using a syslog receiver (rsyslog, syslog-ng), and having Splunk with UF deployment monitoring the log files.
+Barracuda data will be ingested as syslog data, the strongly recommended approach is using a syslog receiver (rsyslog, syslog-ng), and having Splunk with UF deployment monitoring the log files.
 Otherwise, Splunk can act as the syslog receiver, but this approach has various limitations compared to the much more robust receiver deployment.